endlesspint8/endlesspint8.github.io/testing/2017-10-27-tippling-with-randomness.md

 ## Unlearning complacency, unnecessary optimization, and overspecialization

-(Ghost in Shell quote)
+> "If we all reacted the same way, we'd be predictable, and there's always more than one way to view a situation.
+What's true for the group is also true for the individual.
+It's simple: Overspecialize, and you breed in weakness.
+It's slow death." -Major Motoko Kusanagi, _Ghost in the Shell (1995)_

 Randomness offers the added benefit of variation.
 This variation is not simply a boon to our taste buds in the way of new beers given a chance but to all aspects of this approach.
 Without variation we may become overly specialized, geared to only one thing, leaving ourselves (more) vulnerable to change than if we remained nimble and incorporated diverse inputs.
 This is tied to concepts of resilience and fragility.
 Optimized systems have the fat cut out of them and depend on things running efficiently in order to sustain effectiveness.
 If something gets thrown out of whack there is high risk of failure and possible collapse.

 Withholding some degree of efficiency introduces robustness, allowing for adaptability.
 We see this in different forms within machine learning with respect to [regularization](https://en.wikipedia.org/wiki/Regularization_%28mathematics%29), [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing), and other fancy-shmancy sounding terms that all incorporate the concept of not overfitting models to the past.
 The pendulum is constantly ticking from on end to the other, but we needn't choose either extreme.

-> "Doubt is an uncomfortable condition, but certainty is a ridiculous one."
-Voltaire
+> "Doubt is an uncomfortable condition, but certainty is a ridiculous one." -Voltaire

 Let us be less naive and demonstrate maturity by acknowledging our shortcomings rather than covering them up with bombast and show.
 The world is a complex place in which order requires a high degree of effort to sustain (think entropy).
 That effort is oftentimes insufficient to the task and eventually the artificial order breaks down.
 Better to embrace our ignorance and build around it, not ignore it stupidly.
 There are always many sides to the story, all of them true.

 ## Wrap it Up

-These “entry level” reasons to consider randomness when it come to drinking: practicing action and reducing indecisiveness; information accumulation on likelihoods and payouts; and exploration versus exploitation are with us everyday and something we all do to a greater or lesser extent regardless of how aware we are of it.
+These entry-level reasons to consider randomness when it come to drinking, practicing action and reducing indecisiveness, information accumulation on likelihoods and payouts, and exploration versus exploitation, are with us everyday and something we all do to a greater or lesser extent regardless of how aware we are of it.
 The extent to which we do it is worth making more explicit in order to identify the patterns we are in, proactively decide if they are serving us and worth keeping or something to attempt breaking with.

 As creatures of habit changing the way we do things is not as easy as flipping a switch, or a coin for that matter, regardless of how it appears from the outside.
 That it may appear easier for some is a function of not being aware of their internal struggles or not giving them enough credit for the patterns they have developed to allow them to make smoother transitions.
 Get some reps in yourself by practicing with a toy subject matter, thereby building your observational, deliberative, and action-oriented muscles.
 It is a shame to live your life on autopilot and this is as much a risk when consuming beer as anywhere else.